Common Eating Problems in the Elderly

 Caution:

-Consult your doctor if the eating problem persists or worsens to prevent adverse effects on your nutritional status.
+Consult healthcare professionals if the eating problem persists or worsens to prevent adverse effects on your nutritional status.